A complete guide to Edexcel A-Level Chemistry

 2. Treat Paper 3 like a separate qualification

-Paper 3 is 40% of the A-Level – almost as much as Papers 1 and 2 combined.
+Paper 3 is 40% of the A-Level – more weight than either of the other two papers on its own.
 Build a specific revision block for it in the run-up to exams, focused on practical techniques, evaluation questions, and synoptic answers.
 Past Paper 3 questions are the single best preparation.

 3. Learn every mechanism as four parts

 For every organic mechanism on the spec, learn the conditions, the intermediates, the curly arrows, and the product as one complete picture.
-Examiners mark each element separately.
+Mark schemes typically award separate marks for each element.
 Flashcards work well: One side has the reactants and conditions, the other has the full mechanism with arrows.

 4. Use active recall over re-reading